RPG Design - The Heat is On!

 Have you even noticed?

 The idea isn't something spectacularly new.
-If I'm going to steal be inspired by Blades in the Dark, let's do it some more.
+If I'm going to be inspired by Blades in the Dark, let's do it some more.
 Blades knows a concept of Heat.
 As your crew commit crimes, they might attract attention.
 Especially if things don't go smoothly and they leave evidence behind.
 This can lead to members getting arrested and so on.

 Notice is a similar concept.
 As the agents work for a clandestine agency, they shouldn't attract this attention.
 But having strange unfamiliar people going around from door to door and asking question is surely going to raise some suspicion.
 It is not directly illegal so Heat might not be thematically appropriate.